elhardoum/olab-api-docker/readme.md

 ### Usage

+After cloning the repo, copy:

+1. `.env.sample` to `.env`
+2. `appsettings.sample.json` to `appsettings.json`

-After cloning the repo, copy `.env.sample` to `.env` and make any changes.
+and make any changes.
 You can then run the containers via the command:

 ```sh
 docker compose up -d